dipeshio/neovoxy/README.md

 A NeoForge port of the [Voxy](https://github.com/MCRcortex/voxy) LOD rendering engine for Minecraft 1.21.1.

+** THIS IS STILL A HEAVY WIP, IT DOES NOT CURRENTLY WORK AS INTENDED **

 ## Overview

 NeoVoxy is a high-performance Level of Detail (LOD) rendering system that uses GPU-driven hierarchical occlusion culling and quad-based geometry to render distant terrain far beyond vanilla render distance.